-1. Explain the Musical Ingredients.

-3. Using examples, explain in brief about Electronic Newspapers.
+- 1. Explain the Musical Ingredient. - 2.
+Explain on-stage curtain lines with your own examples. - 3.
+Using examples, explain in brief about Electronic Newspapers.

-6.3 STAGE-MOLDING INGREDIENTS
+5.3 STAGE-MOLDING INGREDIENTS

-The stage is a vast criterion for a critique to know and analyze someone"s performance.
+The stage is a vast criterion for a critique to know and analyze someone's performance.
 Having different forms of categories of what is consumed, it is hard for a critic to know the final outcome until all the ingredients are taken action upon.
 If we talk about music and talent, then they are criteria understood by people only after the information passed by the performer or the performance is filtered through the camera or the microphone.
 These cameras and microphones are technical instruments that shape the television and radio staging.
 These are some of the important aspects of the performances as what they see or hear are the width, height and depth of the electronic proscenium (active Staging Area), which will determine what will be displayed to the audience.

-6.3.1 Aural Transitions And Volume:
+5.3.1 Aural Transitions And Volume